 Some good examples for different phases of running where the key position should be clicked:

-Standing leg is vertical to the ground --> You can take the player's middle foot
+Standing leg is vertical to the ground --> You can take the middle of the player's foot

 The foot which is on the ground is behind the player's center of mass --> You must estimate the vertical projection of the player's center of mass to the ground